Quality service from expert local contractors at

 Popular Woods for Kitchen Cabinet Installation in NYC

 While cabinet boxes, which are concealed, are often made from plywood or particleboard, solid wood is used for doors, framing, and drawer fronts.
-When you’re installing kitchen cabinets in NYC, you’ll be able to choose from a variety of woods with their own unique properties.
+When you’re installing kitchen cabinets in NYC, you’ll be able to choose from a variety of woods for kitchen cabinets with their unique properties.

 Cherry Wood